-Prerequisites: ACC 2530 and MAT 1050 or higher; permission of the instructor, department chair, or school dean Offered: fall
+Prerequisites: ACC 2530; or permission of the instructor, department chair, or school dean

 ACC 3460 COST ACCOUNTING II

 A study of cost allocations, analysis of variances, and making decisions using cost information decisions.
 Current topics in cost accounting will also be studied.